timo-juhani/lan_upgrade/README.md

 # LAN Upgrade

-Prerequisites
+## Prerequisites
+- SSH access using admin credentials.
-- All devices must be INSTALL mode, if not coversion from BUNDLE must be done.
+- All devices must be in INSTALL mode, if not conversion from BUNDLE must be done.

+## Scenario 1: Staged Install
+as

+## Scenario 2: Full-Installation
+as

-To do:
+## To do:
-- Re-write copy_upgrade_image function
-- Add bundle mode upgrade
-- Add conversion from bundle mode to install
+- Style the inventory print